 The time length for one program normally lasts about one hour:

-The first part of the program last about 30 minutes with President Lincoln telling his life story starting with his birth in Kentucky, and then leading into his boyhood and growth in Indiana.
+The first part of the presentation lasts about 30 minutes with President Lincoln telling his life story starting with his birth in Kentucky, and then leading into his boyhood and growth in Indiana.
 From there he takes you into his adulthood and political career in Illinois,which then moves him to the Presidency along with his years in the White House, while leading the country and the nation through The American Civil War, and then finally proceeding to that fateful evening of his assassination at Ford's Theatre in Washington, D.C.

 AGE RANGE FOR PROGRAMS